scionproto/scion/doc/dev/design/private-ISDs.rst

 This document shifts SCION's primary design as follows:

-- It establishes a first class design goal that ASes can participate in multiple ISDs or P-ISDs.
+- It establishes as first class design goal that ASes can participate in multiple ISDs (or P-ISDs).
 This is already possible, but:

   - it is not well documented,
   - does not provide secure ISD separation (forged paths can cross ISD boundaries),
-  - and is cumbersome to use on endhosts (e.g. requires running multiple daemons).
+  - and is cumbersome to use on endhosts (e.g. requires running multiple daemons),
+  - it does not scale well with multiple (P-)ISDs.

 - It establishes Private ISDs (P-ISDs) as first class design goal:

   - Define security properties (private links, private ASes, routing isolation, ...).
   - Define requirements on routers, services, and endhosts.

-In summary, with the presented design, an AS can safely participate in any number of public or private ISDs.
+In summary, with the presented design, an AS can safely participate in a large number of public (or private) ISDs.
-The changes to the current system are relatively minor, they also improve, document and clarify participation in multiple public ISDs.
+The changes to the current implementation are relatively minor, they are (almost?) completely within the boundaries of the specification in the CP, DP and CPPKI drafts.

-Just to emphasize it: Private ISDs need no special treatment in the implementation.
+Just to emphasize this:

+- Private ISDs need no special treatment in the implementation (except for one case in border routers forwarding key validation).
-Their differences to public ISDs are purely organisational.
+- Their differences to public ISDs are purely semantic or on the organisational level.
-All changes to the implementation only improve security and ease of use for ASes participating in multiple ISDs (public or private).
+- Changes to the implementation are mainly to improve security, scalability and ease of use for ASes participating in multiple ISDs (public or private).

 Building a P-ISD
 ----------------

 1. We select a group of ASes to form an P-ISD.
    These ASes can be from different ISDs, but they must be non-separated, meaning that they must form a single contiguous network where every AS can reach every other AS without leaving the network.
-   A P-ISD may use the same interfaces/links between ASes that are already in used by the public ISD or by other P-ISD.
-It may also use additional interfaces/links that are not otherwise available.
+   A P-ISD can share interfaces/links between ASes the public ISD or other P-ISD.
+   A P-ISD may also additional interfaces/links that are not otherwise available.
+   Unlike normal ISDs, P-ISDs have no "core" links or "peering" links that leave the P-ISD.

 2. Out of the participating ASes, we chose core ASes, authoritative ASes, voting ASes, ... and so on for an ISD (TRC, etc) as usual.
-   Unlike normal ISDs, the are no "core" links or "peering" links that leave the P-ISD.

 3. Pick an (P-)ISD number.
 For now, we can use any ISD number from the `private range (16-63)
    <https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering>`_.
+   The aim is to assign the range 4096 - 65535 for P-ISDs.
+There is also an option to use 32bit numbers for P-ISDs (without changing the dataplane).
    A (current) limitation is that an AS cannot participate in two ISDs that have the same ISD number.

 The resulting P-ISD is built mostly like a normal ISD: It has a TRC, performs beaconing, has at least one CORE AS, ASes have child/parent/peer relationships.
 However, there are some differences:

-- Core ASes have no links to other ISDs and do not perform beaconing outside the P-ISD.
+- Core ASes have no links to other ISDs so they do not perform beaconing outside the P-ISD.
-- P-ISD numbers do not need to be announced outside the P-ISD.
+- P-ISD numbers do not need to be publicly registered or announced outside the P-ISD.
-- ASes in an P-ISD can have different ISD numbers (from their respective ISDs.
+- ASes in an P-ISD can have multiple ISD numbers (from their respective ISDs).
-- P-ISDs are not addressable or even visible from the outside, they don't have an external ISD number.
+- P-ISDs are not addressable or even visible from the outside.

 Beaconing and routing is completely separate for each (P-)ISD.
 PCBs and traffic cannot leave or enter a P-ISD.
 Path segments from different P-ISDs cannot be combined.